versia-pub/server/README.md

 - `banned_ips`: An array of strings representing banned IPv4 or IPv6 IPs.
 Wildcards, networks and ranges are supported.
 Example: `[ "192.168.0.*" ]` (empty array)

+### Media

+- `backend`: Specifies the backend to use for media storage.
+Can be "local" or "s3", "local" uploads the file to the local filesystem.
+- `deduplicate_media`: When set to true, the hash of media is checked when uploading to avoid duplication.

+#### Conversion

+- `convert_images`: Whether to convert uploaded images to another format.
+Example: `true`
+- `convert_to`: The format to convert uploaded images to.
+Example: `"webp"`.
+Can be "jxl", "webp", "avif", "png", "jpg" or "gif".

+### S3

+- `endpoint`: The endpoint to use for the S3 server.
+Example: `"https://s3.example.com"`
+- `access_key`: Access key to use for S3
+- `secret_access_key`: Secret access key to use for S3
+- `bucket_name`: The bucket to use for S3 (can be left empty)
+- `region`: The region to use for S3 (can be left empty)
+- `public_url`: The public URL to access uploaded media.
+Example: `"https://cdn.example.com"`

 ### SMTP

 - `server`: The SMTP server to use for sending emails.
 Example: `"smtp.example.com"`